 Guaranteed Loans Students may apply to their hometown lending institutions (banks, savings and loan associations, credit unions, etc.) for loans up to \$2,500 for an academic year.
-Repayment begins six months after the student completes the program or is enrolled below half-time status.
-When repayment begins, the student will pay 7, 8, or 9 percent interest on the unpaid balance.
+Repayment begins six months after the student completes his program or drops below half-time status.
 Financial need may be a criterion.